-If you qualify to be in the study, you will be asked to attend in the morning on the day of BCG administration (Day 0 Challenge).
-You will know in advance what day your bronchoscopy will be.
+If you qualify to be in the study, you will be asked to attend in the morning on the day of BCG/saline administration (Day 0 Challenge).
+You will know in advance what group you have been allocated to and what day your bronchoscopy will be.
 You will be asked a few questions to check there have been no changes since screening.
 Your temperature then blood pressure, pulse, and oxygen levels (observations) will be checked and blood samples taken.